samuelkuz/windows-rust-record/README.md

 The goal of this project is to help any future developers easily utilize the Windows API to record their screen.

-Creating the struct `WindowsScreenCapture` and creating the GraphicsCaptureSession gets you started on retrieving the [u8] BGR8 Pixel Data from a display.
+The struct `WindowsScreenCapture` gets you started on retrieving the [u8] BGR8 Pixel Data from a display.

 ## Build
 * This will only build and work on Windows OS

 I'd recommend forking this repo and using it as a starting point for your own project.

-## Attributions
-* Windows API code is adapted from [screenshot-rs](https://github.com/robmikh/screenshot-rs), which is licensed under the MIT license.
-* Some code from [sharer](https://github.com/mira-screen-share/sharer), licensed under GPL-3.0 license

 ## Example
 ```